Learn more about some of the 2018 singers, orchestras, special appearances and musicians...

 This is a rare opportunity to see this Midlands based String Quartet.
 The Tedesca Quartet began rehearsing in January 2011 and gave its first concerts later that year, at Benslow Summer Music Festival and in the beautiful St. Thomas' church in Stourbridge.
 The four members, Clare Bhabra (Violin), Richard Muncey (Viola) and Jenny Curtis (Cello) were brought together by violinist and conductor Nic Fallowfield.
 Together they share many years experience of music-making at the highest level.

-The Brixworth University of the Thrid Age Songsters were founded in 2012 and perform regular concerts throughout the year.
+Brixworth Songsters were founded in 2012 and perform regular concerts throughout the year.
 The choir loves to sing stirring, contemporary songs and favourites include, 'You Raise Me Up' and 'Rhythm of Life'.
 They have performed at a number of local venues including Hunsbury Abbey Centre, St Giles Church and the Brixworth Music Festival and Nativity.